By: Chris ⎜ Last updated

 Timing Your Visit

 A half-day covers Grünerløkka well.
-Start mid-morning with coffee at Tim Wendelboe (weekday if you can swing it), then walk south down Markveien and browse the shops.
+Start mid-morning with coffee at Tim Wendelboe (preferably a weekday, it's very popular), then walk south down Markveien and browse the shops.
 From the southern end, cut west to the Akerselva and follow the river north toward Vulkan, where Mathallen makes a natural lunch stop.

 If you're visiting on a Sunday, start with a coffee at Tim Wendelboe first to beat the biggest crowds, then head to the Sunday Market at Blå from noon.

-For dinner, Le Benjamin and Apostrophe both fill up, so book at least a few days ahead.
-Kontrast and Hot Shop need more lead time, sometimes weeks or even months.
-If you haven't booked and want to eat well without a reservation, Grünerløkka Brygghus and the vendors inside Mathallen are reliable walk-in options.
+For dinner, if you haven't booked and want to eat well without a reservation, Grünerløkka Brygghus and the vendors inside Mathallen are reliable walk-in options.

 For evening drinks, everything works as a walk-in on most nights.
 Schouskjelleren gets busy on Friday and Saturday evenings but rarely has a long wait.
-Fat City and Bar Boca are small enough that you may need to hover for a seat, but the turnover is quick.
+Fat City is small enough that you may need to hover for a seat, but the turnover is quick.